lempira/algo-account-watcher/README.md

 ```

 ## Developing the application
 See the READMEs of the individual backend and frontend folders for information on how to set up the applications for development individually and together.
+VsCode was used to develop the application and workspaces where used to keep the configurations specific to the frontend and backend applications